Department of Undergraduate NursingRebecca Riley, Department Head

 - Plagiarism, Cheating, or unauthorized possession of exams.
 See the MSU Academic Integrity Policy.

-- Violations of the CON Drug Testing Policy.
+- Violations of the College of Nursing and Health Professions Drug Testing Policy.

 - Violations of the University Code of Student Conduct.

-- Violations of the College of Nursing policies as stated in the College of Nursing Handbook.
+- Violations of the College of Nursing and Health Professions policies as stated in the Department of Undergraduate Nursing Student Handbook.